P9428/Prism-VST-Plugin/README.md

 ./PluginHost
 ```

+`PluginHost` automatically selects the correct library extension for your OS,
-`PluginHost` loads `PrismVSTPlugin.so`, runs dummy audio through the `process` function and checks that the output matches the input.
-This helps verify that the plug-in can be loaded by external applications.
+loads the plugin, runs dummy audio through the `process` function and checks
+that the output matches the input.
+This helps verify that the plug‑in can be
+loaded by external applications.

 ## Version control